DELAWARE HELOC RATES TODAY

 Before accessing your HELOC funds, you must sign loan documents and pay necessary fees.
 Certain lenders make funds available within three business days following the closing of the HELOC.
 Ensure you fully comprehend all terms and conditions before finalizing the loan agreement.

-Homeowners may be able to deduct HELOC interest if the borrowed funds are used for buying, building, or significantly improving their primary residence.
+For the 2026 tax year, homeowners may be able to deduct HELOC interest if the borrowed funds are used for buying, building, or significantly improving their primary or secondary residence.
+For tax purposes, a second home is one not used for income that’s treated much like the owner’s primary home — in other words, a home you live in some of the time.
 Interest deductions are limited to the first $375,000 of the principal for individual taxpayers ($750,000 for married couples filing jointly).
-Consult a tax advisor to navigate the specific tax implications and confirm eligibility for deductions.
+It’s recommended that homeowners consult a tax advisor for guidelines regarding the specific tax implications and eligibility for deductions beyond the 2026 tax year.

 HELOC closing costs are lower than home-buying or cash-out refinance costs.
-The appraisal fee ($150-$500) is usually the highest expense.
-Other costs may include application, origination, and administrative fees.
+The appraisal fee ($300-$600) is usually the highest expense.
+Other costs may include application, loan origination, and administrative fees.
 An annual maintenance fee may apply.
 Some lenders charge transaction, inactivity, or early termination fees.

 Even if you have your heart set on a HELOC, it’s important to understand what is a home equity loan (and vice versa).
 How else will you know that you’ve chosen the best option for your needs and financial profile?